Audio-WestlakeU/McNet/README.md

 # McNet
-The official repo: **McNet: Fuse Multiple Cues for Multichannel Speech Enhancement**
+The official repo: **McNet: Fuse Multiple Cues for Multichannel Speech Enhancement** submitted to ICASSP 2023.

 Table 1.
 Performance of offline speech enhancement.* means scores are quoted from the original papers.
 | Method                  | NB-PESQ  | WB-PESQ  | STOI     | SDR      |